Skip to main content

 Meta Business Verification: Your Insurance Policy

 Meta Business Verification is the single most effective measure you can take to protect your ad account from disablement — and to accelerate recovery if disablement does occur.
 Verified businesses receive priority appeal processing, higher account trust scores, and access to dedicated support channels.
-In 2026, the data is unambiguous: verified businesses are 3.4x less likely to experience account disablement than unverified businesses, and when they are disabled, their recovery rate is 81% compared to 47% for unverified accounts.
+The practical pattern is clear: verified businesses are meaningfully less likely to experience account disablement than unverified businesses, and when they are disabled, they tend to recover more reliably.
+Meta does not publish comparative disablement or recovery rates, so there is no exact multiplier to quote — but business verification consistently improves your standing.

 Step 1 — Confirm Eligibility: Business verification is available to any legally registered business entity.
 Sole proprietors, freelancers, and individuals can verify using government-issued ID instead of business documents.
 Navigate to Business Settings → Security Center → Start Verification.